Sean Connery, first James Bond of film, dies at 90

 At times, Mr. Connery’s private life erupted into public view.
 Actress Diane Cilento, whom he wed in 1962, described him in her memoir as a misogynist who was psychologically and physically threatening.
 She accused Mr. Connery of beating her, but he denied it.
 He was trailed by comments he made to Playboy magazine in 1965 saying that it was acceptable to hit a woman to keep her in line.
 He later apologized for the remark.

-After his divorce from Cilento, Mr. Connery married French-Moroccan artist Micheline Roquebrune in 1975.
-They had met at a celebrity golf tournament in Casablanca.
+After his divorce from Cilento, Mr. Connery married French-Moroccan artist Micheline Roquebrune in 1975, after meeting at a celebrity golf tournament in Casablanca.

+Mr. Connery lived in recent years on Lyford Cay, the Bahamas.
+In addition to his wife, survivors include a son from his first marriage, Jason Connery; a brother; and a grandson.

 To his fans, Mr. Connery was the only actor worthy of donning the Bond tuxedo.
 As his career progressed, however, he fiercely defended his independence from the role that launched him to superstardom.